prathamSharma25/prathamSharma25/README.md

 I would love to collaborate and work together on a project based on the following:
 - Predictive analytics
 - Natural Language Processing
-- Applied data science (analyzing and solving business problems using data science)
+- Applied data science (analyzing and solving business problems with the power of data science)

 ### 📫 Get in touch